crownstone/bluenet-bootloader/intermediate/docs/README.md

 This intermediate bootloader makes sure the upgrade process of the Legacy Bootloader + Softdevice v2.0 to Secure Bootloader + Softdevice v6.1 happens in a fault tolerant way.

+For the current bootloaders present in the devices currently have a problem of not erasing the bootloader settings page after the DFU process has finished.
+This causes the new bootloader to start writing the stale content present in the DFU bank into an important region.
+If this problem is left unattended, it WILL instantly brick the device.
+To circumvent the problem, `GPREGRET` register has been used.
+To enter the bootloader copy process, it check for a `1` in the `GPREGRET` register.
+This is written when bootloader successfully flashes into its bank.
+This check process is disabled for stages after `1`.

 ### Stage 1
 The incoming bootloader at this point will just replace the current legacy bootloader present in the device residing at the address `0x79000`.